niazangels/course-notes/fastai/README.md

   - If we crop the images, we remove some of the features that allow us to perform recognition. eg. a key part of the body or the face necessary to distinguish between similar breeds.
   - If we pad the images then we empty space, which is just wasted computation for our model, results in a lower effective resolution for the part of the image we actually use.
   - Instead, on each epoch randomly crop a different part of each image.
 Now  our **model can learn to focus** on, and recognize, different features in our images.
+  - If all the images are of the same size, we can apply these augmentations to an entire batch of them using the GPU, which will save a lot of time.
   - The intuitive approach to doing data cleaning is to do it before you train a model.
 But **a model can actually help you find data issues more quickly and easily**.
 So, we normally prefer to train a quick and simple model first, and then use it to help us with data cleaning.
   - Photos that people are most likely to upload to the internet are the kinds of photos that do a good job of clearly and artistically displaying their subject matter—which isn't the kind of input this system is going to be getting.
 - **Domain shift**: the type of data that our model sees changes over time.
 For instance, an insurance company's pricing and risk algorithm- over time the types of customers that the company attracts, and the types of risks they represent, may change so much that the original training data is no longer relevant.